GUINEA PIGS & RABBITS?

 Provide an area that the guinea pigs can access, where the rabbits can not get to, and a good idea would be to include an area where the rabbits can also get away from the guinea pigs.

 Make sure the guinea pigs are receiving enough Vitamin C. Guinea pigs can not synthesise their own Vitamin C, therefore they have a higher requirement for this in the source of food.
 For example broccoli and bell peppers as these are a great source of Vitamin C, though there are many other fresh foods containing high amounts of this.

-They must have a spacious accommodation - this is necessary if you are housing them together.
+They must have a spacious accommodation - this is necessary if they are sharing a space.

-The rabbits must be neutered to prevent or reduce aggression and dominant behaviour
+Male rabbits should be neutered to prevent or reduce aggression and dominant behaviour.